troysellers/heroku-demokit/README.md

 ### demokit:apps
 TODO - implement

+Display a table of sumamrised app usage for a particular team.
+Shows apps total, apps with code, language totals and apps that are empty.

 ```
 > heroku demokit:apps                   # Count and list all the apps that exist for a given Team.
 ```